 The problem: Refined carbohydrates like standard crackers, cookies, and pasta are broken down into sugar by the body.
 This results in increased levels of the enzyme mTor1 as well as the hormone insulin.
 Elevated levels of insulin promote increases in other hormones including both insulin growth factor-1 and androgens.
 Taken all together, the elevated levels of these enzymes and hormones result in an increase in sebum production, abnormal skin cell growth, bacterial overgrowth, and inflammation, which leads to the creation of acne.

 Solution: Read your labels to check for added sugars, choose foods with a lower glycemic index, and look for grain-free packaged options and alternative pastas like chickpea or lentil.

 Saturated and trans fats

 The problem: Saturated and industrially produced trans fats are commonplace in some standard snack foods as well as bottled salad dressings, sauces, and mayonnaise.
 On labels, you'll see them as peanut oil, palmitate, and vegetable oil.
 Studies show that saturated fats activate mTor1, which triggers the creation of follicular skin cells and promotes acne.
-Trans fats have been found to stimulate inflammation, increasing sebum production, and contributing to acne.
+Trans fats1 have been found to stimulate inflammation, increasing sebum production, and contributing to acne.

 Solution: Check your labels and look for clean, avocado-oil-based mayonnaise and/or mix up your own DIY salad dressings with organic extra-virgin olive oil.